isd-soft/motivision/README.md

 ## Android

-You can build apk in Android Studio
+You can build apk in Android Studio following instruction:

 ![Build your own apk](readme/build_apk.png?raw=true "Don't click me")

 ```
-It will be saved in following directory:
+Apk will be saved in following directory:
 /motivision/client/android/build/outputs/apk/[your_apk]
 ```
 ## Desktop

-To build jar in Android press on Gradle menu from the right corner and double click on "dist" task
+To build jar in Android Studio just press on Gradle menu from the right corner and then double click on "dist" gradle task:

 ![Build you own jar](readme/build_jar1.png?raw=true "Don't click me")

 ```
-It will be saved in following directory:
+Executable jar will be saved in following directory:
 /motivision/client/core/build/libs
 ```